Directed, Undirected, Weighted, and Heterogeneous Graphs

 Hypergraphs

-Real examples: group memberships (a paper can have 5 authors — one hyperedge connecting all 5), co-purchase events, multi-agent interactions.
+Real examples: group memberships (a paper with five authors is one hyperedge over all five), co-purchase baskets, multi-agent interactions.

 Dynamic Graphs